 (the scene changes to a police badge worn by the police officer shown earlier in the episode, bandaging his hand)

 Even Reggie Has Loved Ones: He stops a gang of trolls from hurting some kindergartners because he had a young niece named Amy staying there.
 He comforts Amy and make sure she's safe before heading off.

-Everything's Worse With Bees: One episode had the gang dealing with mutated bees.
-In a surprising twist of fate, Big Ethel saves everyone by dousing the Queen with smoke and commanding the other bees to never come back.
+Everything's Worse with Bees: One episode had the gang dealing with mutated bees.
+In a surprising twist of fate, Big Ethel saves everyone by dousing the Queen with smoke, thus becoming the new queen, and commanding the other bees to never come back.

 Evil Cannot Comprehend Good: Many stories have the villains' plan ruined because they fail to see their victims as anything more than pawns.

 Mega-Mall of Horrors: The villain never expects Jughead to not be greedy and remain loyal to Pops' Chocolate Shop when the mall closes it.

 The Vampire Arc: Medlock fails to understand the concept of friendship when he betrays his most loyal servant, who ends up turning against him.

 Fountain of Youth: In "Twisted Youth" all the adults become young from drinking bottled water.
 The reason is because a special crystal was found in the spring that bottled the water and is thus causing them to become young.